Skip to Content

 • Average weight: 6.6-13.9 pounds (3-6.3 kg)

 Bald Eagles, the national bird of the United States, can be found near large bodies of water throughout North America and tend to avoid human presence.
 They undergo four distinct stages of maturation, each taking one year.
-You can recognize an adult Bald Eagle for their large size, yellow eyes and bills, white heads and tails, and dark brown bodies, which may appear black.

 These raptors are opportunistic predators, sometimes scavenging and stealing food, sometimes hunting themselves.
 They often hunt by watching from high perches, then swooping down to catch their prey in their talons.
 Additionally, they can hunt by flying low, taking their prey by surprise.